The global pandemic forced people into isolation. The interpersonal interactions that characterize humanity were interrupted by the virus.

 The game leverages the power of the cloud to allow users to develop and upload their own content, including avatars and “worlds.”

-Using cloud-based technology to reduce social isolation and loneliness, these companies ensure quarantined individuals can continue to interact.
+Using cloud-based technology to reduce social isolation and loneliness, these companies ensure personal connections, despite physical distance.

 “During the last major pandemic that the world lived through, the 1918 flu pandemic, people’s worlds in a connected sense were a lot smaller,” Broad said.
 “Because we have an increasing saturation of devices and we are all connected to the web, it accelerates the speed of so many things.
 This kind of speed and scale of change is unprecedented.”

-Long after COVID-19 subsides, the social trends it spawned may endure — including a newfound reliance on virtual communication that can shape people’s connection to technology and to each other for years to come.
+Long after COVID-19 subsides, the social trends it spawned will endure — including a newfound reliance on virtual communication that can shape people’s connection to technology.
+The pandemic has made business leaders and employees alike pause and reconsider what is important.
+Cloud-powered technology is powering new ways to elevate our work and foster social connections.

 “I don’t think we are going to go back to normal because there isn’t any kind of state of normal,” Broad said.
 “Our cultural practices and attitudes change subtly all the time.
 We are at many different crossroads with technology.”